 - Leave the area where the fire is located.
-Do not attempt to retrieve valuables and do not use elevators. - Isolate the fire by closing doors and windows. - Pull the nearest fire alarm. - Find a safe location and call 911 from a campus extension or cell phone, then call Campus Security at extension 2292 from any campus phone or 417-448-1455, 8 a.m.-5 p.m., Monday through Friday, or ext.
-2222 from any campus phone or 417-448-4139 after 5 p.m. or weekends. - Never attempt to fight a fire larger than wastebasket size.
+Do not attempt to retrieve valuables and do not use elevators. - Isolate the fire by closing doors and windows. - Pull the nearest fire alarm. - Find a safe location and call 911 from a campus extension or cell phone, then call the campus security manager at extension 2292 from any campus phone, 417-448-1448, or ext.
+2222 from any campus phone. - Never attempt to fight a fire larger than wastebasket size.
 Even a small fire can generate enough smoke to cause serious injury.
 Never attempt to fight a fire individually.
 Call for help.
 Always stay between the fire and the exit. - If someone is trapped in a burning structure, inform the firefighters immediately.
 Do not re-enter the building.
 If you are trapped, stay low to the ground as you try to exit.
 Do not open any doors that feel hot.
 Use wet towels or clothes to protect yourself from flames and smoke. - If your clothes catch fire, STOP, DROP, AND ROLL!!! - All alarms should be taken seriously.
 If you hear an alarm, evacuate the building.